Intervention/docs/image/v4/basics/instantiation.md

 ### Create New Images

-> public ImageManager::create(int $width, int $height): ImageInterface
+> public ImageManager::createImage(int $width, int $height): ImageInterface

 Reading existing image sources is one thing, but what if you want to create your own images?
 Intervention Images can help you with that.
-You start with an instance of the `Intervention\Image\ImageManager` class and call the `create()` method with the desired image size as arguments.
+You start with an instance of the `Intervention\Image\ImageManager` class and call the `createImage()` method with the desired image size as arguments.
 See the following example:

 By default the image is created with a **transparent background**.
 If you want to define a background color instead use the `fill()` method after creation.